accelangel/space_bastard/MPC Refractor Document.md

-# MPC Torpedo System Refactoring Plan v8.0 - Complete Physics-First Implementation with Tuning System
+# MPC Torpedo System Refactoring Plan v9.0 - Physics-First Implementation with Clean Data Architecture

 ## The Problem

 The current MPC system is overcomplicated and fights against physics.
 Torpedoes oscillate between templates, can't hit stationary targets, and the "MPC" is really just template selection.
 The system tries to recalculate everything every frame instead of committing to a plan and following it smoothly.
 Templates are parameter sets, not actual trajectories, leading to jerky, unpredictable motion.
+Most critically, the data flow is tangled with circular dependencies, no clear ownership boundaries, and systems trying to do too many things at once.

 ### The Fundamental Physics Challenge